nepi-engine/nepi_edge_sdk_link/README.md

 _LD_LIBRARY_PATH_ environment variable.
 Alternatively, the dynamic library can be simply copied into the run folder of your application.

-To use the Python bindings, your Python interpreter must be able to find _nepi_edge_sdk.py_.
+To use the Python bindings, your Python interpreter must be able to find _nepi_edge_sdk_link.py_.
 You can update your PYTHONPATH environment variable or simply copy this file into the same folder as your main Python application.
 Additionally, your loader must be able to find the C dynamic library as described above.